What's It Going To Take To End The Shutdown? 5 Keys To Containing Coronavirus

 Hotels have started to be offered as housing for health care workers concerned about infecting their family members but, Fineberg says, there is not currently a national plan to roll out quarantine centers more broadly.

-Tom Frieden, the former CDC director agrees that places like hotels and dorm rooms may need to be part of America's effort to get a handle on the coronavirus.
+Frieden, the former CDC director, agrees that places like hotels and dorm rooms may need to be part of America's effort to get a handle on the coronavirus.
 "We need to think of this as an all of society response," he says.
 "The countries that have had the best results, they've tested huge numbers of patients, and they've isolated patients not just in their own home, but in special facilities for people who don't need hospitalization but don't want to spread it to their family members."

-This kind of approach could be especially important for anyone who lives in close quarters with a lot of people — for instance, those in long-term care facilities, prisons, or nursing homes.
+This kind of approach could be especially important for anyone who lives in close quarters with a lot of people — for instance, those in long-term care facilities, prisons or nursing homes.

 "Ground zero for COVID-19 in this country is nursing homes," says Frieden.
 "When COVID gets into a nursing home, it can really cause devastation.
 We need to do everything possible to stop spread in congregate facilities like nursing homes."

 Homeless shelters are a concern as well.
-Officials in Washington State, California, and New York City have already started to use hotels and motels to house homeless residents who live in coronavirus hotspots.
+Officials in Washington state, California and New York City have already started to use hotels and motels to house homeless residents who live in coronavirus hotspots.

 4. Build up hospital capacity and the PPE supply chain